How the University monitors the progress of Research Degree Programme students

 It is advised that the following steps are taken:

-- The SPRC should inform the student in writing.
+- The SPRC should inform the student in writing of the referral, the purpose of the meeting, and the possible outcomes.
 A copy of the report should be provided to the student.
 The student should be given sufficient time to submit a report in response.

 Additional Information